aalfiann/swm/readme.md

 ```bash
 npm install -g http-server
 ```

-2. Just go this project then run this command
+2. Just go to this project then run this command
 ```bash
 http-server
 ```

 3. Default will use port 8080.
-Now you can go to [http://localhost:8080/test-basic.html](http://localhost:8080/test-basic.html).
+Now you can go to [http://localhost:8080/test/test-basic.html](http://localhost:8080/test/test-basic.html).

 Check the `Console` or `Application` in DevTools browser to see what happening.